Risca: Twentieth century

 The dominance of coal in the local economy meant that mine closures in the 1930s and 1940s caused severe unemployment in Risca.
 Some charitable relief was sent by the Mayor of Oxford's Mining Distress Committee.
 In 1931, this included - with the help of a grant from the Educational Settlements Association - the founding of the Educational Settlement at Oxford House, Risca.
 The first wardens of the settlement were a couple, Mr and Mrs Wills.
 David Wills was a UK pioneer of psychiatric social work, a holder of a William Straight Fellowship at the New York School of Social Work at Columbia University.
 Oxford House, Risca was founded at Hillside, moving in 1937 to The Grove.
 Oxford House is now an adult education centre operated by Caerphilly Borough Council.

 By the end of the 1970s, most of the local coalmines had closed and the majority of the population were working in other industries.

+The town is now part of the Cardiff Capital Region which has a combined population of 1,543,293.

 Governance

-In the UK Parliament, Risca is part of the constituency of Islwyn, a Labour Party stronghold represented since the 2010 general election by Chris Evans.
+In the UK Parliament, Risca is part of the constituency of Newport West and Islwyn, a Labour Party stronghold represented since the 2024 general election by Ruth Jones.
 Don Touhig previously represented the constituency following a by-election in 1995, but did not stand for re-election in 2010.
 The seat and its predecessor was formerly represented for 25 years by the former Labour leader Neil Kinnock.

 In the Senedd, Risca is part of the constituency of Islwyn, represented since 2003 by Labour's Irene James.
 At the first Assembly elections in 1999 Brian Hancock, Plaid Cymru, won the seat in a major upset and one of 17 seats in the National Assembly of Wales for Plaid Cymru.
 The constituency falls within the electoral region of South Wales East, whose four AMs are Conservatives Mohammad Asghar and William Graham, Plaid Cymru's Jocelyn Davies, and Liberal Democrat Veronica German.

 Notable landmarks and buildings

-Twmbarlwm, has the remains of an Iron Age hill fort near its summit, and this is believed to have been built by the Silures, the Celtic tribe that inhabited the area before and during Roman times.
+Twmbarlwm has the remains of an Iron Age hill fort near its summit, and this is believed to have been built by the Silures, the Celtic tribe that inhabited the area before and during Roman times.

 The Welsh Oak, a pub on the outskirts of Pontymister, was the meeting place for the Chartists before they marched on Newport during the Newport Rising of 1839.